Governor of Svalbard

-The governor's office also has at its disposition several helicopters, snowmobiles, speedboats and other equipment needed to meet its responsibilities.
-The office's annual budget is determined by the Norwegian Storting, and runs at about NOK 60 million, of which the largest part is used for transportation.
+The governor's office also has at its disposition several helicopters, snowmobiles, speedboats, and other equipment needed to meet its responsibilities.
+The office's annual budget is determined by the Storting and runs at about NOK 60 million, of which the largest part is used for transportation.

+The position was previously called Sysselmann in Norwegian until 1 July 2021, when it was changed to Sysselmester.
+This was part of a wider decision by the Solberg government to replace gender-specific governmental titles in Norway with gender-neutral terms.